hanoii/git-workflow/README.md

 ## Pull requests/feature branches

-**Assumes PR/feature branches are off a Staging branch branch named `staging`.**
+**Assumes PR/feature branches are created from a staging branch named `staging`.**

-**PR, feature/branches are short-lived, they must be removed once the work is merged.**
+**PR/feature branches are short-lived; they must be removed once the work is merged.**

-TL;DR - when you are ready to merge the PR/feature/branch
+TL;DR - when you are ready to merge the PR/feature branch

 - `git checkout staging`
 - `git pull`